edwardedmonds/lispc/README.md

-# lispc
+# Lispc

-Building a simple lisp interpreter with C
+Building a simple lisp interpreter with C to brush up on C.